BOX (NYSE:BOX) Issues FY 2023 Earnings Guidance

-BOX (NYSE:BOX – Get Rating) last announced its quarterly earnings data on Wednesday, May 25th.
-The software maker reported $0.23 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.25 by ($0.02).
-The company had revenue of $238.40 million for the quarter, compared to analyst estimates of $234.48 million.
-During the same quarter last year, the firm earned ($0.07) earnings per share.
-The business’s revenue for the quarter was up 17.8% on a year-over-year basis.
-On average, equities analysts predict that BOX will post -0.18 EPS for the current fiscal year.

-In related news, VP Eli Berkovitch sold 8,000 shares of the stock in a transaction dated Monday, March 28th.
+In other BOX news, CFO Dylan C. Smith sold 15,000 shares of the business’s stock in a transaction on Tuesday, May 10th.
+The stock was sold at an average price of $29.05, for a total transaction of $435,750.00.
+Following the sale, the chief financial officer now directly owns 1,462,315 shares in the company, valued at $42,480,250.75.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, VP Eli Berkovitch sold 8,000 shares of the company’s stock in a transaction on Monday, March 28th.
 The shares were sold at an average price of $28.36, for a total value of $226,880.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CFO Dylan C. Smith sold 15,000 shares of the stock in a transaction dated Tuesday, May 10th.
-The stock was sold at an average price of $29.05, for a total transaction of $435,750.00.
-Following the completion of the sale, the chief financial officer now directly owns 1,462,315 shares in the company, valued at approximately $42,480,250.75.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 38,000 shares of company stock worth $1,091,930.
-Insiders own 6.20% of the company’s stock.
+In the last three months, insiders sold 38,000 shares of company stock worth $1,091,930.
+Corporate insiders own 5.20% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Royal Bank of Canada increased its stake in BOX by 1.6% during the 3rd quarter.
-Royal Bank of Canada now owns 27,357 shares of the software maker’s stock valued at $648,000 after buying an additional 443 shares during the period.
-Fairfield Bush & CO. acquired a new position in BOX during the 1st quarter valued at about $29,000.
-Mackenzie Financial Corp increased its stake in BOX by 8.9% during the 4th quarter.
-Mackenzie Financial Corp now owns 15,400 shares of the software maker’s stock valued at $403,000 after buying an additional 1,255 shares during the period.
-Ensign Peak Advisors Inc grew its stake in shares of BOX by 5.6% in the 1st quarter.
-Ensign Peak Advisors Inc now owns 39,550 shares of the software maker’s stock worth $1,149,000 after purchasing an additional 2,080 shares during the last quarter.
-Finally, Renaissance Group LLC grew its stake in shares of BOX by 6.3% in the 1st quarter.
-Renaissance Group LLC now owns 61,269 shares of the software maker’s stock worth $1,780,000 after purchasing an additional 3,613 shares during the last quarter.
-87.42% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently bought and sold shares of BOX.
+Millennium Management LLC grew its stake in shares of BOX by 1,767.6% during the fourth quarter.
+Millennium Management LLC now owns 828,031 shares of the software maker’s stock valued at $21,686,000 after acquiring an additional 783,695 shares in the last quarter.
+Federated Hermes Inc. raised its holdings in shares of BOX by 213.1% during the first quarter.
+Federated Hermes Inc. now owns 968,632 shares of the software maker’s stock valued at $28,148,000 after buying an additional 659,231 shares during the last quarter.
+Renaissance Technologies LLC raised its holdings in shares of BOX by 187.3% during the first quarter.
+Renaissance Technologies LLC now owns 906,200 shares of the software maker’s stock valued at $26,334,000 after buying an additional 590,800 shares during the last quarter.
+Morgan Stanley raised its holdings in BOX by 23.6% during the second quarter.
+Morgan Stanley now owns 2,615,252 shares of the software maker’s stock worth $66,819,000 after purchasing an additional 500,169 shares in the last quarter.
+Finally, Allianz Asset Management GmbH grew its position in BOX by 21.6% in the fourth quarter.
+Allianz Asset Management GmbH now owns 2,088,072 shares of the software maker’s stock worth $54,686,000 after buying an additional 370,288 shares during the last quarter.
+Institutional investors and hedge funds own 87.42% of the company’s stock.

 Box, Inc provides a cloud content management platform that enables organizations of various sizes to manage and share their content from anywhere on any device.
 The company's Software-as-a-Service platform enables users to collaborate on content internally and with external parties, automate content-driven business processes, develop custom applications, and implement data protection, security, and compliance features to comply with legal and regulatory requirements, internal policies, and industry standards and regulations.